Variational Approximated Restricted Maximum Likelihood Estimation for Spatial Data: Introduction

 \section{Introduction}

 In recent years, variational approximation has become a well-known method for approximating likelihoods in the statistical community and among computer scientists.
-For an overview of variational approximation, readers are encouraged to consult \cite{bishop2006pattern}, \cite{titterington2004bayesian}, and \cite{jordan2004graphical}. \cite{hall2011theory} has established the theoretical justification behind likelihood-based inference using Gaussian variational approximation for the Poisson Mixed model. \cite{ormerod2012gaussian} first introduced the variational approximation for generalized linear mixed model (GLMM) involving a Gaussian approximation to the conditional distribution of random effect conditioning on the response, and they have established Gaussian variational approximation as a potential alternative to the Laplace approximation for fast non-Monte Carlo analysis of GLMM. \cite{challis2013gaussian} has proposed a novel Gaussian Kullback-Leibler (G-KL) variational approximation for Bayesian GLMM. \cite{tran2017variational} has extended the variational Bayes approximation for intractable likelihood. \cite{tan2018gaussian} has solved the problem of learning Gaussian variational approximation by incorporating sparsity in the precision matrix to approximate the posterior distribution for a high-dimensional parameter space. \cite{alquier2020concentration} has established an oracle inequality related to the quality of variational Bayesian (VB) approximation to the prior and the structure of approximation of posterior in a tractable family. \cite{bhattacharya2025convergence} has established the convergence coordinate ascent variational inference (CAVI) algorithm, focusing on the two-block case by applying mean-field variational inference towards optimizing the KL divergence, and they have also established the global or local exponential convergence for CAVI. \cite{goplerud2025partially} has theoretically justified that naive usage of variational inference for the case of mixed models, the traditional mean-field variational inference underestimates the posterior uncertainty in high-dimensional scenarios, and they have theoretically established that a partially factorized family maintains a trade-off between the computational complexity and approximation quality.
+For an overview of variational approximation, readers are encouraged to consult \cite{bishop2006pattern}, \cite{titterington2004bayesian}, and \cite{jordan2004graphical}; for a scalable REML model in the presence of crossed random effects, please see \cite{ghosh2022scalable}. \cite{hall2011theory} has established the theoretical justification behind likelihood-based inference using Gaussian variational approximation for the Poisson Mixed model. \cite{ormerod2012gaussian} first introduced the variational approximation for generalized linear mixed model (GLMM) involving a Gaussian approximation to the conditional distribution of random effect conditioning on the response, and they have established Gaussian variational approximation as a potential alternative to the Laplace approximation for fast non-Monte Carlo analysis of GLMM. \cite{challis2013gaussian} has proposed a novel Gaussian Kullback-Leibler (G-KL) variational approximation for Bayesian GLMM. \cite{tran2017variational} has extended the variational Bayes approximation for intractable likelihood. \cite{tan2018gaussian} has solved the problem of learning Gaussian variational approximation by incorporating sparsity in the precision matrix to approximate the posterior distribution for a high-dimensional parameter space. \cite{alquier2020concentration} has established an oracle inequality related to the quality of variational Bayesian (VB) approximation to the prior and the structure of approximation of the posterior in a tractable family. \cite{bhattacharya2025convergence} has established the convergence of the coordinate ascent variational inference (CAVI) algorithm, focusing on the two-block case by applying mean-field variational inference towards optimizing the KL divergence, and they have also established global or local exponential convergence for CAVI. \cite{goplerud2025partially} has theoretically justified that naive usage of variational inference for the case of mixed models, the traditional mean-field variational inference underestimates the posterior uncertainty in high-dimensional scenarios, and they have theoretically established that a partially factorized family maintains a trade-off between the computational complexity and approximation quality.